chum9625/chum9625/README.md

 # Hi there 🐾

-😄　I like efficiency and automation.
+😄　I'm a web developer, and I'm a planner.I like efficiency and automation.

 ## ⚙ Tools